zmynx/aws-lambda-calculator/README.md

 ## 6. Web based solution
 Navigate to `https://github.com/zMynx/aws-lambda-calculator.io`.

-> [!NOTE]
-> This project is a work in progress, and yet to be operational nor compelete.

 # Report :octocat:
 Encountered an issue?
 Think you've found a bug?
 Check our [closed issues](https://github.com/zMynx/aws-lambda-calculator/issues?q=is%3Aissue%20state%3Aclosed) tab for viable solutions,